nielskrijger/node-url-permissions/README.md

 ABAC's flexibility comes at a price of high complexity to the point of frustration (yes [AWS IAM Policies](http://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html), I'm looking at you...).
 Developing your own ABAC DSL can be a huge undertaking.

 Many systems require some advanced authorization logic not captured in their main authorization model but express this in code rather than policies.

 ### The real world

-In most systems a combination of various methods are used to authorize users.
-In our example of a newspaper website a pragmatic approach would be to:
+In most web applications a combination of various methods are used to authorize users.
+In our `newspaper.com` example a pragmatic approach would be to:

-- use roles (`editor`, `writer`, ...) to easily centrally administer common permissions of users (RBAC).
+- use roles (`editor`, `writer`, ...) to easily centrally administer common permissions of users (RBAC),
-- allow `writers` to grant extra permissions to other `writers` for the purpose of reviewing drafts (DAC).
+- allow `writers` to grant extra permissions to other `writers` for the purpose of reviewing drafts (DAC),
-- not allow any public users to read draft articles (ABAC).
+- allow public users to access articles with status `published` only (ABAC-like).

-The URL-Based Permission model is an attempt to find a middle-ground of these three models.
+The URL-Based Permission model is an attempt to find a middle-ground in these three models.
 It however is not a best of breed, most use cases are better served by other access control models.
 URL-Based Permissions are:

 - not as manageable as roles;
 - not as fine-grained as an ACL;